-- 7.1 Developers have a range of options to meet the local needs affordable housing requirement.
-The option used to provide the local needs affordable housing will be influenced by the housing needs of a particular locality and will need to be agreed through negotiations between the Council, developer and, where appropriate, a RSL or similar organisation.
-Examples of the options that might be available are (in order of preference): - i.
-The developer builds and transfers the completed units to an RSL or similar organisation (the Council's preferred option) at an 'agreed price'.
-The 'agreed price' is defined as "the payment to be made by the RSL for the dwellings to be constructed in satisfaction of the local needs affordable housing requirements sufficient to allow the RSL to let the properties at rents in line with the 'Guide to Social Rent Reforms' published in March 2001 by the DETR (now ODPM) or on a pro rata basis for shared ownership/shared equity/discounted for sale."; or - ii.
-The developer transfers serviced plots or land to an agreed RSL or similar organisation, together with a financial contribution to enable the building of each local needs affordable unit.
+7.1 Developers have a range of options to meet the local needs Affordable Housing requirement.
+The option used to provide the local needs Affordable Housing will be influenced by the housing needs of a particular locality and will need to be agreed through negotiations between the Council, developer and, where appropriate, an RSL or similar organisation (that is, a housing provider that can meet the full requirements for Affordable Housing, as defined in this guidance; for example a charitable trust and possibly, in some circumstances, a specialist housing management company (this could be the developer company itself)).

+Examples of the options that might be available are (in order of preference):

+- a) The developer builds and transfers the completed units to an RSL or similar organisation (the Council's preferred option) at an 'agreed price'.
+The 'agreed price' is defined as "the payment to be made by the RSL for the dwellings to be constructed to satisfy the local needs Affordable Housing requirements sufficient to allow the RSL to let the properties at guideline target rents as determined through the national rent regime under proposals set out in the Three Year Review of Rent Restructuring (July 2004) implemented in April 2006 - or on a pro rata basis for shared ownership/shared equity/discounted for sale."
+(Note: The prices applicable to individual schemes may be set down by the Council where justified by the circumstances at the time.); or - b) The developer transfers serviced plots or land to an agreed RSL or similar organisation, together with a financial contribution to enable the building of each local needs Affordable Unit.
 A serviced plot or land is defined as having all services provided up to the frontage of each plot and must include all those that are provided on the other parts of the site such as utilities, telecommunications, roads and footpaths.
-The number of plots or the amount of land to be provided must be sufficient to enable the development of the agreed number and type of local needs affordable units for the site; or
+The number of plots or the amount of land to be provided must be sufficient to enable the development of the agreed number and type of local needs Affordable Homes for the site; or